IoTresor/protocols/README.md

 To be at the forefront of new technologies, envisioning a better future.

 ## Our Mission
-To simplify complex technology problems into understandable business solutions
+We simplify your complex technology problems

 **Core Beliefs**
 * Convention does not need to be followed, unless it works.